-Annexon, Inc., or the Company, is a clinical-stage biopharmaceutical company targeting C1q and initiating molecules of the classical complement pathway to develop transformative therapies for autoimmune and neurodegenerative disorders of the body, brain and eye.
-The Company is located in South San Francisco, California and was incorporated in Delaware in March 2011.
+Annexon, Inc., or the Company, is a clinical-stage biopharmaceutical company pioneering a new class of complement medicines designed to stop the classical complement pathway at its start, C1q, in order to bring therapies to patients suffering from serious complement-mediated autoimmune, neurodegenerative and ophthalmic disorders.
+The Company is located in Brisbane, California and was incorporated in Delaware in March 2011.